gracefullight/gracefullight.github.io/blog/2025/08/14/fundamentals-of-data-analytics-003.md

 - Instance: the terms associated with specific objects.
 Instances are described by a set of values for the features.
 - Attributes: the collection of features of the object that are maintained in a dataset.
 - Object: a collection of features about which measurements can be taken.
-  - Car --> fuel consumption, cylinders, horsepower...
+  - Car: fuel consumption, cylinders, horsepower...

 ## Qualitative & Quantitative data